tuedoan569/demo/readme.md

 # Demo

-This is the demo of how to using GitHub in VS Code.
+This is the demo of how to use GitHub in VS Code.